Space Mission Analysis and Design (SMAD): Solar and Power Design (Part 2 of 3)

 Use a satellite model produced using the Ansys Discovery software that includes solar panels registered for analysis in the STK application.
 Later on, you will use the model to conduct a solar power analysis.

-If you do not have access to the Ansys Discovery software, the file, STKSatModelDsco.glb, is supplied in the SolarPowerDesign ZIP file.
+If you do not have access to the Ansys Discovery software, the file, STKSatModelDsco.glb, is supplied with the starter scenario.

 Updating the model file